rw-ciena/import_yocto_bm/README.md

 # Synopsys Import Yocto Build Manifest - import_yocto_bm.py

-#OVERVIEW
+# OVERVIEW
 This script is provided under an OSS license as an example of how to use the Black Duck APIs to import components from a manifest list.

 It does not represent any extension of licensed functionality of Synopsys software itself and is provided as-is, without warranty or liability.

-#DESCRIPTION
+# DESCRIPTION

 The `import_yocto_bm.py` script is designed to import a Yocto project build manifest created by Bitbake.
+It replaces previous scripts (including https://github.com/matthewb66/import_yocto_build_manifest).

 It must be executed on a Linux workstation where Yocto has been installed and after a successful Bitbake build.

-If invoked in the Yocto top level folder for a build (or the folder is specified using the -y option), then it will locate the build-manifest file automatically in the build/tmp hierarchy.
+If invoked in the Yocto build folder (or the build folder is manually specified using the -y option), then it will locate the build-manifest file automatically in the tmp/deploy hierarchy.

-If the build has been performed with the Yocto cve\_check class configured, then the script will also optionally locate the CVE list identified by cve\_check to set the remediation status of the locally patched CVEs in the Black Duck project.
+If the Bitbake build was performed with the Yocto `cve_check` class configured, then the script will also optionally locate the CVE log exported by CVE check, extract patched CVEs and set the remediation status of matching CVEs in the Black Duck project.

-It requires access to the Black Duck server via the API (see Prerequisites below) unless an option is used to create the output scan file for manual upload.
+It requires access to the Black Duck server via the API (see Prerequisites below) unless the -o option is used to create the output scan file for manual upload.

-#PREREQUISITES
+# PREREQUISITES

+1. Python 3 must be installed.

-Python 3 and the Black Duck https://github.com/blackducksoftware/hub-rest-api-python package must be installed prior to using this script.
+1. The Black Duck https://github.com/blackducksoftware/hub-rest-api-python package must be installed prior to using this script.
+Use the following command to install the hub-rest-api-python package:

+	pip install blackduck

-An API key for the Black Duck server must also be configured in the `.restconfig.json` file, and the Yocto environment must be loaded to the current shell (see [Preconfiguration](#PRECONFIGURATION) section below).
+1. An API key for the Black Duck server must also be configured in the `.restconfig.json` file, and the Yocto environment must be loaded to the current shell (see [Preconfiguration](#PRECONFIGURATION) section below).

-The Yocto project must have been pre-built.
+1. The Yocto project must have been pre-built.

-For patched CVE remediation in the Black Duck project, you will need to add the `cve_check` bbclass to the Yocto build configuration to generate the CVE check log output.
+1. For patched CVE remediation in the Black Duck project, you will need to add the `cve_check` bbclass to the Yocto build configuration to generate the CVE check log output.
 Add the following line to the `build/conf/local.conf` file:

 		INHERIT += "cve-check"

 Then use the Yocto build command (e.g. `bitbake core-image-sato` which will incrementally build without needing to rerun the full build, but will add the CVE check action to generate the log files.

-#INSTALLATION
+# INSTALLATION

 Change to a chosen location and use Git to download a copy of the project: